 Effect: The District relied on auditor prepared accounting adjustments to ensure the financial records were properly stated in accordance with generally accepted accounting principles.
-Material adjustments were necessary to properly record capital assets, inventory, accounts payable, accounts receivable, customer deposits, debt and related income and expense.
+There were several bank accounts that did not reconcile to the general ledger at year-end including the Operating & Maintenance account, the Revenue account, the Deposit account, the Contingency account and the Debt Service account.
+Additionally, due to several journal entries not being posted during the year as referenced in Finding 2021-005, material adjustments were necessary to properly record cash, capital assets, accounts payable, accounts receivable, debt and related income and expense.
 The District reviewed, approved and accepted responsibility for the accounting adjustments as the auditor cannot be a component of the District's internal controls.

-Recommendation: We recommend management review the period-end financial reporting process and implement an additional analytical review and analysis of year end balances prior to the start of the audit.
+Recommendation: We recommend management review the period-end financial reporting process and implement an additional analytical review and analysis of year end balances prior to the start of the audit as well as reconcile all bank accounts to the general ledger.
+We also recommend the District have a second individual review the reconciliations to confirm that they reconcile to the general ledger.
 This additional oversight of the year-end financial records should ensure that any accounting errors are detected and corrected prior to the audit.